johndunne2019/pands-project/README.md

 ## Table of Contents

-**Listed below are the main headings included in this Readme file, with each section broke out with subheadings**
+**Listed below are the main headings included in this Readme file, with each section broke out into subheadings**

 * Sir Ronald Aylmer Fisher (February 17, 1890 - July 29, 1962)
+    * Interesting facts about Ronald Fisher
+    * Lady Tasting Tea
 * Introduction to the Fisher's Iris Data Set
+    * Contents of the Fisher's Iris Data Set
+    * What is unique about the Fisher's Iris data set?
+    * The Iris Flower
+    * Iris Setosa
+    * Iris Versicolor
+    * Iris Virginica
+    * What is the difference between Sepal and Petal?
 * Examples of interesting analysis pursued by others into the Fisher's Iris data set
+    * Machine learning mystery
 * My Analysis of the Fisher's Iris Data Set
+    * Fishers_Iris_data_set.csv
+    * Mean_Fisher_Iris.py
+    * Dataset.Describe.py
+* References

 ## Sir Ronald Aylmer Fisher (February 17, 1890 - July 29, 1962)